Azure-Samples/api-management-workspaces-migration/README.md

-# Project Name
+# Project - Migration of Multiple Siloed APIM Instances to a Federated Workspace-Based APIM

-A feature request has been made to support the migration of multiple siloed API Management (APIM) instances into a single, workspace-based federated APIM instance.
-This capability would streamline operations, enhance management efficiency, and reduce complexity for users managing dispersed APIM environments.
+The goal of this project is to support the migration of multiple siloed API Management (APIM) instances into a single, workspace-based federated APIM instance.
+This capability aims to streamline operations, enhance management efficiency, and reduce complexity for users managing dispersed APIM environments.

 ![image](./images/project-detail.png)